broodminder/userguide/docs/en/20_quick_start_guide.md

 - BroodMinder-Sub-Hub

 #### 6.1 T91 Weather hub
-- Turn on the hub using the small black switch.
+- Power on the hub using the small black switch.

 ![Power On](../assets/20_quick_start_guide.assets/hub/T91_powerOn.png)

 - The LED light will blink green, then turn solid blue for 5 seconds, and finally return to blinking green.
 - Check on Bees App that transmission has been established.
-Go to `Devices tab > Hub ID > Show details > MBM last upload ` shall display current date/time.
+Go to `Devices tab > Hub ID > ... > Show details` last upload shall display current date/time.

 ![Upload check](../assets/20_quick_start_guide.assets/hub/T91_onBeesApp_frame.png#mediumImg)